prelert/kibana-swimlane-vis/README.md

 ## Options

-The options tab allows you to configure the color band thresholds and the format of the value shown in the tooltip when hovering over a marker in the swimlane.
+The options tab allows you to configure the color band thresholds and the format of the value shown in the tooltip when hovering over a band in the swimlane.

 ![image](resources/options.png)